babelouest/ulfius/INSTALL.md

 $ make WEBSOCKETFLAG=1
 ```

-To disable yder library (you will no longer have log messages available!), append the option `YDERFLAG=1` to the make command when you build Ulfius:
+To disable Yder library (you will no longer have log messages available!), append the option `YDERFLAG=1` to the make command when you build Ulfius:

 ```shell
 $ make YDERFLAG=1